NunoSilva04/Malenia-BossFight/docs/Engine/Graphics_Helper.md

 # Graphics_Helper.h

 Aggregate of namespaces with complementary functions and debugging tools useful for vulkan.
 Uses the third party library [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).

-# vk_debug
+# vk_debug namespace
 Responsible for creating, enabling and destroying the vulkan validation layers.
 These functions only do what is required of them if debug mode is enabled at compile time.

 ## Member Types